-The CU unit is the central part of the repeater, located in the lower part of the BSC board (inside the dotted line in Figure 5-4).
+The BSC control circuitry is the central part of the repeater, located in the lower part of the BSC board (inside the dotted line in Figure 5-3).

-The CU unit contains a microprocessor, main memory, flash memory for the CU software, EEPROM memory for parameters, memory for the event log and statistics, a REFO reference oscillator, ports for local and remote communication, battery powered real-time clock, etc.
+The BSC control circuitry contains a microprocessor, main memory, flash memory for the BSC software, EEPROM memory for parameters, memory for the event log and statistics, a REFO reference oscillator, ports for local and remote communication, battery powered real-time clock, etc.

-The CU unit supervises and controls operational parameters such as gain control, etc. The CU takes also care of alarms and the event log, password, logon, and many other tasks.
+The BSC control circuitry supervises and controls operational parameters such as gain control, etc. The BSC control circuitry takes also care of alarms and the event log, password, logon, and many other tasks.

-The CU is also a control interface when communicating with an OMT32 or OMS, locally or remotely.
+The BSC control circuitry is also an interface when communicating with an OMT32 or OMS, locally or remotely.

-The CU software can be downloaded from OMT32 or OMS either locally or remotely.
+The BSC software can be downloaded from OMT32 or OMS either locally or remotely.

-The real-time clock in the CU unit is used for alarm and for the event log.
+The real-time clock in the BSC control circuitry is used for alarm and for the event log.

-CU software
+BSC software

-The CU unit on the BSC board can be run with the SAXXX XX/X CU software.
-The unit can store two versions of CU software, located in segment 1 and segment 2 of the flash memory as Application 1 and Application 2.
+The BSC board can be run with the SA102 04 software.
+The board can store two software versions, located in segment 1 and segment 2 of the flash memory as Application 1 and Application 2.
 The repeater will boot on that software which is set as Primary (a description of the Primary application is found in the AR Repeaters and OMT32, User's Manual.

-The compatibility between the BSC board and CU software is detailed in the next section.
+The compatibility between the BSC board and software is detailed in the next section.